 Chemical Analysis

-- Defect structure by bright field/dark field imaging (BF/DF) and Weak Beam imaging (WBDF).
+- Defect structure analysis via bright field/dark field imaging (BF/DF) and weak-beam dark field (WBDF).

 In Situ Formation of Carbon Nanotubes Encapsulated within Boron Nitride Nanotubes via Electron Irradiation Ref.: ACS Nano 8, 8419-8425 (2014) doi:10.1021/nn502912w